-For information about how you define such an area in your programming language, refer to page 495 for C/C++ and page 552 for COBOL.
+For information about how you define such an area in your programming language, refer to "Other data areas (AREAs)" for C/C++ and "COBOL program units as subroutines" for COBOL.

 When program units which use AREAs are transferred from one application to another, the use of AREAs may cause problems, for example because of differences in parameters.
-Alternatives to the use of AREAs are described on page 497 for the C/C++ programming language and page 554 for COBOL.
+Alternatives to the use of AREAs are described on "Other data areas (AREAs)" for the C/C++ programming language and "COBOL program units as subroutines" for COBOL.